 As a marine contractor, we sponsor the Maritime Museum in Rotterdam and the National Dredging Museum in Sliedrecht.
 Both museums offer visitors the chance to get acquainted with the Dutch dredging industry.
 The Royal Netherlands Sea Rescue (KNRM) can also count on our support.
 Van Oord has become a partner in PortXL, a programme that supports innovative start-ups in the port area.

 Our cultural heritage is important to us.
 In Amsterdam we are one of the patrons of the Amsterdam Hermitage Museum.
-We are contributing to the new visitors centre at the UNESCO World Heritage Kinderdijk site, and we are one of the sponsors of a new exhibition about water management in the Flood Museum (Watersnoodmuseum).
+We have contributed to the new visitors centre at the UNESCO World Heritage Kinderdijk site, and we are one of the sponsors of Royal Yacht Piet Hein.
+This yacht was the national wedding gift to Princess Juliana and Prince Bernard, now placed in a foundation for the protection and preservation of maritime heritage.

 We take team spirit very seriously.
 We believe that it is important for our employees to have an active and healthy lifestyle.
 We are proud of employees who train every week as part of a team and represent Van Oord in competitions.
 Sport is also a unifying element in everyday life, not only in the Netherlands but all over the world.